The prospect of harnessing clean energy and saving, or even making money can be exciting for many solar energy consumers.

 The lowest cost option is a ‘flooded cell battery’.
 These batteries are similar to those used in cars and are not sealed and therefore not spill-proof.
 They are not suitable for indoor use because they produce toxic gas when charging.
 This also means that they require more maintenance than AGM and sealed gel batteries.

-Hybrid solar systems
+4. Hybrid solar power systems

-Keep your solar batteries fully charged for longer
+Keep your solar batteries fully charged

 Solar batteries are the most costly component of a renewable energy system.
 Therefore anything you can do to extend the life of a solar battery is a good idea that will save you money.